sap-tutorials/Tutorials/tutorials/sapui5-define-control-logic/sapui5-define-control-logic.md

 5. You should get such output when you run your application.
     ![sapui5_project](step_3.png)

-6. Now try out the application you created
+6. Now try out the application you created.

     ![sapui5_project](step_4.png)